dapucita/haxbotron/README.md

 If you(the super admin) type a command by chat...

 `!super!thor` disqualify all admin players from admin permission, and makes admin player permission by self.

+`!ban PLAYER MSG` bans PLAYER forever.
+If it contains MSG, the message as reason for banning is shown for the user.

+`!unban PLAYER` unbans PLAYER.

+`!unban!all` unbans all players who banned.

 `!debug!brake` pauses the game, stops operating the bot, and just waiting until restart.
 The system only can be restared by reloading the application manually.